anoma/nspec/docs/arch/node/engines/verification.juvix.md

 The Verification Engine is responsible for verifying commitments (signatures) made by external identities.
-It automatically uses "signs_for" relationship information from the [[Signs For Engine]] along with caller preference information to determine how to verify a commitment.
+It automatically uses "signs_for" relationship information from the [[SignsFor Engine]] along with caller preference information to determine how to verify a commitment.

 ## Purpose